pursuit-curriculum/unit-dsa/intro-to-linked-lists/lesson-notes/README2.md

 console.log(firstNode);
 ```

-Our console should look similar to this
+Our console should look similar to this.

 ![](../assets/log-doubly-linked-list.png)

-Since the first node points to the second node and the second node points back to the first one; this is a circular reference.
+Since the first node points to the second node and the second node points back to the first one, this is a circular reference.
 Node uses `<ref *1>` and `[Circular *1]`

 We can create a simpler circular reference for demonstration purposes: